May 27, 2016

 My wife went with Seabass in Cream Sauce.
 The filets were rest upon two pieces of fried potato about the size of an euro coin.
 A safe and simple presentation of seabass.

 For this price Daniel offers good value in terms of quality.
 Service was warm and friendly.
-Overall I enjoyed the cooking, but since each dish was so comically tiny, the portion size turned into the memorable factor of this meal.
+Overall I enjoyed the simple cooking, but since each dish was so comically tiny, the portion size turned into the memorable factor of this meal.
 I would like to attend the meeting when the kitchen was figuring what’s the smallest amount of food they could put on each plate before its customers would throw up their hands in protest.

 Address: Via san Marco angolo Castelfidardo, Milan